mirage/mirage-www/tmpl/wiki/xen-events.md

 Now that you understand how events work under Xen and how Mirage uses them, what else do you need to know?
-Future blog posts in this series will answer the following questions:
+Future articles in this series will answer the following questions:

   * how do Xen guests share memory with each other?
   * how do the console and xenstore rings work?